What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

 Mistake 3: Forgetting the Exponent

-These are exactly the sorts of errors that algebra tutoring can assist college students conquer via personalised practice and clarification.
+These are the kinds of errors that algebra tutoring can help students conquer via personalised practice and clarification.

-Here’s something cool about squared numbers – they observe exciting patterns.
+Here’s something cool about squared numbers, they display exciting patterns.
 When you square an integer, the result is called a perfect square.

 Pattern 1: Odd and Even